James Hanna (American football)

-James Hanna (born July 14, 1989) is a former American football tight end in the National Football League (NFL) for the Dallas Cowboys.
-He was drafted in the sixth round (186th overall) of the 2012 NFL Draft.
-He played college football at the University of Oklahoma.
+James Hanna (born July 14, 1989) is an American former professional football player who was a tight end for the Dallas Cowboys of the National Football League (NFL).
+He played college football for the Oklahoma Sooners and was selected in the sixth round of the 2012 NFL draft.

-Early years
+Early life

-Hanna attended Coram Deo Academy where he played six-man football at wide receiver, helping the team achieve a 9-2 and an 11-1 record in his two years there.
+Hanna attended Coram Deo Academy, where he played six-man football at wide receiver, helping the team achieve a 9-2 and an 11-1 record in his two years there.

-After his sophomore season he transferred to Flower Mound High School, where he played the traditional eleven-man football at wide receiver.
-As a junior, he tallied 20 receptions for 330 yards (16.5-yard average) and 2 touchdowns.
+After his sophomore season, Hanna transferred to Flower Mound High School, where he played the traditional 11-man football at wide receiver.

+As a junior, Hanna tallied 20 receptions for 330 yards (16.5-yard average) and two touchdowns.

-As a senior, he had 53 receptions for 764 yards (14.4-yard average) with 11 touchdowns, 17 carries for 131 yards, 5 punt returns for 145 yards and one touchdown (71 yards) and 6 kickoff returns for 181 yards and one touchdown.
+As a senior, Hanna had 53 receptions for 764 yards (14.4-yard average) with 11 touchdowns, 17 carries for 131 yards, five punt returns for 145 yards and a touchdown (71 yards) and six kickoff returns for 181 yards and a touchdown.
 He received honorable-mention All-state and Class 5A/Region 1 District VI Offensive MVP honors.

 College career

 Hanna accepted a football scholarship from the University of Oklahoma, with the intention of being converted into a tight end.

-As a freshman, he played mostly on special teams.
-As a sophomore, he appeared in 12 games with 2 starts, catching 6 passes for 48 yards.
+As a freshman, Hanna played mostly on special teams.

+As a sophomore, Hanna appeared in 12 games with two starts, catching six passes for 48 yards.

-As a junior, he was named the starter at tight end, registering 18 receptions for 292 yards (16.2-yard average), 7 touchdowns, one special teams tackle and two kickoff returns for 9 yards.
+As a junior, Hanna was named the starter at tight end, registering 18 receptions for 292 yards (16.2-yard average) and seven touchdowns, one special teams tackle, and two kickoff returns for nine yards.
 Against Florida State University, he scored his first career touchdown.
-Against Oklahoma State University, he had career-highs with 4 receptions for 180 yards, including a career-long 76-yard touchdown.
+Against Oklahoma State University, Hanna had career-highs with four receptions for 180 yards, including a career-long 76-yard touchdown.

-As a senior he started 13 games, posting 27 receptions for 381 yards (14.1-yard average), 2 touchdowns and 3 special teams tackles.
+As a senior, Hanna started 13 games, posting 27 receptions for 381 yards (14.1-yard average) and two touchdowns, three special teams tackles.
 He finished his college career ranked eighth in school history for tight ends with 52 receptions for 720 yards.